tung1883/weather_mobile_app/README.md

 3. splashscreen_background not found: add color with the name 'splashscreen_background' to colors.xml

 ##
 The app is developed during a very short amount of time so bugs are inevitable.
-If you encounter any bugs, feel free to contact us!
+If you encounter any bugs, feel free to contact us via GitHub or email (nguyenductung1883@gmail.com)